-This school encourages interaction amongst students and their professors, helped by the 5:1 student-to-faculty ratio.
-Over 71.0% of students receive some form of financial aid at Beverly Hills Design Institute.
+This school encourages interaction amongst students and their professors, helped by the 4:1 student-to-faculty ratio.
+This institution understands the specific needs of international students, since 24.0% of its undergraduate population originates from outside the United States.
 Take a virtual tour to explore more about BHDI's campus.

 It is hard to find a better school than Framingham State University if you want to study Textile & Apparel Studies.
 Situated in Framingham, Massachusetts, this school is a good choice for students who enjoy the exhilaration of a large city.